 The campus offers various family engagement activities, including flexible times and days of the week.
 In addition, the campus sends home information regarding family engagement opportunities and required notices in a format and language that families can understand.
-All communication is available in both English and Spanish.
-The campus newsletter is also available to be translated in any preferred language.
-Parents have access to campus translators when needed.
-Parents are also offered multiple family engagement opportunities throughout the year such as Academic Nights, Cultural Awareness Nights, Parent Education Meetings and Events, School Carnival, Field Day, and more.
+(English and Spanish).